tytydraco/yessleep/out/Theres_a_universe_where_earth_is_filled_with_unknown_horrors_Part_2.md

 By the time I stepped back, it turned its menacing eyes towards me.
 I felt like it was staring into my soul.
 My very soul in my body.
 Its own saliva dripping from its mouth.
 Hungry for our souls.
 It didn't move nor spoke a word.
 Thunderous noises kept coming from the abomination.
 They were red lightning and menacing.
 If people get hit by them, I'm pretty sure they'll turn into whatever nightmarish flesh creature they'll turn into.

 "Guys!
 We have to go!
 There's not much time!"
 Edin ran and so we followed.
 Cody picked up Ronald's body with us.
 Billy gained back his strength to run.
 And I slowly started to run as I kept staring at its menacing eyes.
 It doesn't leave me alone.
 I don't see it following me or do anything than to smile with evil intentions.
 This is different than the ones we encountered.
 Not because of their looks.
-It's because I knew its intentions and the void creatures, I don't.
+It's because I knew its intentions.
+The void creatures, I don't.

 A great thunderous red beam shot out from the abomination's mouth and a loud boom can be heard far away from us.
 The sound snapped me out and I began to run as fast as I can, trying to keep up the pace of my friends and Enid.